goodloop/autoware_auto_mirror/src/perception/tracking_nodes/design/tracking_nodes-design.md

 <!-- Required -->
 <!-- Things to consider:
     - How does it work? -->
-DetectedObjects and ClassifiedRoiArray messages are time synchronized with - Odometry messages which are then forwarded to the tracker implementation which updates the state of the tracks.
+`DetectedObjects` and (optionally) `ClassifiedRoiArray` messages are time synchronized with `Odometry` messages which are then forwarded to the tracker implementation which updates the state of the tracks.
 The updated tracks are then acquired and published.

 ## Assumptions / Known limits